jeffpar/pcjs.v1/devices/ti57/README.md

 - [TI-57 ROMs](rom/)
 - [TI-57 Tips and Tricks](tips/)

+My first programmable device was a TI-57; specifically, the Radio Shack EC-4000 version, Serial No. 9604427, purchased on October 7, 1978.

-Pictures of my Radio Shack EC-4000 are below.
+Pictures of my EC-4000 are below.
 I have a hunch that if I peeled off the Radio Shack sticker on the back (underneath my custom Dymo label), it would say `Texas Instruments electronic calculator`.

 ![EC-4000 Front](images/EC-4000-Front.jpg)